 Alcohol affects women differently than men.
 Gone are the days when it was generally believed only men had drinking problems.
 More and more women than ever are abusing liquor today – statistics show that about 5.3 million women in the country drink in a way that is seen as dangerous to their safety, health, and well-being.
 The National Highway Traffic Safety Administration reports that a woman’s blood alcohol level is high enough to increase the risk of a fatal car crash by more than 100% after one drink on an empty stomach.
 “There’s the impression out there that drunk driving is strictly a male issue, and it is certainly not the case,” says Rae Tyson, administration spokesperson.
 “There are a number of parts of the country where, in fact, the majority of impaired drivers involved in fatal crashes are female.”

 Alcohol side effects on the male and female body are markedly different.
 According to experts, binge drinking and chronic heavy drinking put women at a much higher health and safety risk than men.
 Women who get drunk more than double their chances of falling victim to sexual assault or physical violence.
-Data indicate than 50% of sexual assaults reported in the country involve the woman, the man, or both drinking.
+Data indicate than 50% of sexual assaults reported in the country involve the woman, the man, or both members of a family of alcoholics.
 A study carried out in Norway showed that spouses who consumed different amounts were more likely to divorce than those who drank comparable amounts.
 This was especially true for relationships, in which the wife was a heavy drinker.
 Alcoholism effects on women are more pronounced.
 Long-term drinking is much more dangerous to women’s health – women are more likely to die of cirrhosis or suffer from brain disease, heart disease, or breast cancer.
-Children of women who drink during pregnancy are at risk of being born with Fetal Alcohol Syndrome (FAS), a lifelong developmental disorder that manifests as abnormal facial features, stunted growth, brain damage, and emotional impairment.
+Children of women who drink during pregnancy are at risk of being born with Fetal Alcohol Syndrome (FAS), a lifelong developmental disorder that manifests as abnormal facial features, stunted growth, alcohol induced brain damage, and emotional impairment.

 Side Effects of Alcohol Abuse: Neurological Disorders